 Sarking is the waterproof (and often heat reflective) material laid below the roof tiles.
 Whilst about 95% of tile roofed homes inspected do not have sarking (it is not compulsory) water penetration can occur in exceptional conditions of wind driven rain if sarking is not provided.

 THE ROOF EXTERIOR

 Description of the Defects/Safety Hazards and the Inspector's Recommendations

-Roof Covering: Leak to garage roof.
+Roof Covering: View from ladder only due to brittle nature of roof sheeting.